 Students or Families:

 - Visit the “Find an Opportunity” feature of our collaborative partner The Connectory, a national database of events, programs, and activities – offering search tools to find opportunities in your community.
-If you go to this page, it should automatically pull your zip code.
-When I followed the link today (1012/17), it pulled up 4 events within 100 miles of me.

 - Also, we aim to feature STEM Career explorations, such as: